mazen93m/Flightify-2.0/README.md

-# Expanding Team Flightify: Predictable VFR Air Traffic Forecasting in All Major Airports in the US
+# Predictable VFR Air Traffic Forecasting in All Major Airports in the US
 Aircraft using VFR usually are not required to file a flight plan and are not automatically monitored by air traffic control.
 More resources are required to manage their flights which can cause a safety risk when airports are caught unprepared by a large influx of VFR traffic.
-Therefore, Team Flightify 2.0 will expand the work of the Summer 2021 Team Flightify to improve the accuracy of VFR flight predictions in class G airspace, which will enable the FAA to assess risk and allocate proper resources.
+Therefore, Team Flightify 2.0 models and forecasts future VFR flight volume in class G airspace, which will enable the FAA to assess risk and allocate proper resources.
 The partner will be able to integrate the predictions into the ArcGIS (GLARE) platform.

 ## Installation
 #### Python environment

 ##### Run Data Cleaning Tool
   Required files in current directory:\
   airports.py\
-    FAA csv datasets\
-    NOAA csv datasets
+  dataCleaner.py\
+  NOAA.zip files extracted\
+  Tower_ops_airports.zip files extractedfaa_lat_long.csv\
+  updated_holidays.csv (unused, but available)\

 ##### Run Model Module
   Required files in current directory:\